jnozzi/cocoadev.com/SiteContent/General/MulleCipher.markdown

-A collection of symmetric ciphers and digests wrapped into a convenient [[ObjectiveCee]] interface.
+A collection of symmetric ciphers and digests wrapped into a convenient General/ObjectiveCee interface.

 Contents:
 	SHA-1 a popular Internet digest format.
 Generates a 99.9% guaranteed unique fingerprint of data